 If you have submitted an online application form, you must have your biometric features recorded no later than 14 days after you submitted your application.

-Your biometric features can be recorded at a Danish diplomatic mission abroad, at a Danish local police station with facilities for recording biometrics or in SIRI’s Citizen Centre.
+Your biometric features can be recorded at a Danish diplomatic mission abroad or in one of SIRI’s branch offices.

 If you are unable to have your biometric features recorded within the time limit of 14 days, because you are unable to book an appointment at a Danish diplomatic mission, you can inform us by email of the appointed time you will have your biometrics recorded.
 This way you can avoid having your application rejected.